DSkrzypiec/blogImpl/content/post/home-app-go/index.md

 shows it's not that bad.
 Regarding Home App use-case that will be sufficient.
-Usually I'm not a fan of moving cost from compile-time to run-time but in this particular case keeping development process as smooth as possible is more important, than a bit slower `INSERT`s.
+Usually I'm not a fan of moving cost from compile-time to run-time but in this particular case keeping development process as smooth as possible is more important, than a bit slower `INSERT`s (which are performed at most few times per week).

 ### HTTP backend